Surprise Medication Blockers

-Be Aware: Some foods and beverages can block your meds.
+Be aware: certain foods and beverages can block your meds.

 If you’re like most people, you down your pills with juice or food, thinking you’re doing your stomach a favor by not taking the medications alone.
 As it turns out, you may be doing more harm than good due to food-drug interactions.